MixedRealityLab/tas-symposium/attend/accommodation.md

 menus:
   attend:
-    title: Accommodation Information
+    title: Accommodation
     alt: Information about accommodation close to the TAS '24 venue
     weight: 7
 ---

 <div class="text-center">
-The below accommodation options are close to the <a href="/2024/attend/venue-information">TAS '24 venue</a>.
+The below accommodation options are close to the <a href="/2024/attend/venues/">TAS '24 venues</a>.
 </div>

  <div class="d-flex flex-wrap justify-content-center">